-- Take the required credit counseling and debtor education have
+- Take the required credit counseling and debtor education, and have

 - few assets and